Some observations about trading near-expiration options on the ES

 Managing your entry is as critical as managing your exit

-Often options are very thinly traded, and there are big fluctuations in price as a result.
+Often options are very thinly traded, and there are big fluctuations in price as a result, as well as gaps in the price and wider bid/ask spreads.

 Price changes happen fast.
 Look at the chart below.
 The price moved from $40+ to $5 (or a total premium of $2000 per option to $250) in less than 60 minutes on several occasions.
 Highly volatile.